-euroderf 2 days ago
+euroderf 2 months ago

 Before long you'll have a different LLM embedded in each of a series of cells, and they'll each have an opinion on what you are doing elsewhere in the sheet, and your One True Trusted Overview LLM (named OTTO) will survey them and take a vote and get back to you.

-• sosborn 2 days ago
+• sosborn 2 months ago

 Sounds like how things are run at my place of work.

-• CartwheelLinux a day ago
+• CartwheelLinux 2 months ago

 My vote for comment thread of the year.
 Had coffee coming out of my nose with these two

-• sargstuff 2 days ago
+• sargstuff 2 months ago

 sounds like excel cell that calls html link to dynamically 'fetch' what needs to be display in cell.
 Link results can be the result(s) of almost anything.
 OTTO could well be a redirected link by server to 'sub-server' machine.

-dmitrygr 2 days ago
+dmitrygr 2 months ago

 “ The emulator is built as a seperate dll which is loaded by the VBA macro.
 The VBA macro calls the emulator in the dll and gets the output and writes it into the cells in the spreadsheet. ”